ton-community/ton-docs/docs/develop/dapps/tutorials/how-to-run-ton-site.md

-# How to run TON Site
+# How to run TON Sites

 ## 👋 Introduction